 The purpose of the Health Science program is to prepare undergraduate students to be compassionate professionals in the healthcare and human service fields, particularly where healthcare management knowledge, skills, and attitudes are needed.
-All Health Science degrees are built upon a foundation of Liberal Arts & Sciences, including the physical and life sciences, humanities, arts, social sciences, English, communication, and mathematics.
-As students' progress through their program, they build upon the solid foundation provided by the General Education program to expand their knowledge, skills, and attitudes through analysis and application in their major.
+The Health Science program built upon a foundation of Liberal Arts & Sciences, including the physical and life sciences, humanities, arts, social sciences, English, communication, and mathematics.
+As students progress through their program, they build upon the solid foundation provided by the General Education program to expand their knowledge, skills, and attitudes through analysis and application in their major.

-Admission requirements for the Bachelor of Science in Health Science and Bachelor of Science with a major in Healthcare Management degrees are the same as the undergraduate College admission requirements.
+Admission requirements for the Bachelor of Science in Health Sciences degree are the same as the undergraduate College admission requirements.